No products in the basket.

 This Fine Cast Bronze Sculpture Abstract Lovers 34cm would make a great edition to any area.
-Its made with fine detail adding beautiful ambiance to your home.
+For example its made with fine detail adding beautiful ambiance to your home.
 Consequently it would be a great gift for a birthday, anniversary or any special occasion.

-This lovely piece can be placed anywhere.
+As a result this lovely piece can be placed anywhere.
 For example it’s so easy on the eye, shows only the emotions of love, closeness in this sympathetic embrace.
-A loving pose that brings two people together.
+And indeed a loving pose that brings two people together.
 In addition this Fine Cast Bronze Sculpture Abstract Lovers 34cm will last forever.

 Therefore the Avant Garden Bronze Collection comes with a corrosion free guarantee because the bronze never rusts or decays.

 Code AB 3

 Size 33 x 11 x 11cm

 Click here to view the Bronze Abstract Sculptures

 Click here to view the Bronze Ballerina Sculptures Click Here to view the Bronze Boy Sculptures Click here to view the Chinese Limestone Pedestal Collection Click here to view the Bronze Girl Sculptures Click here to view the Bronze Women Sculptures Click here to view the Bronze Men Sculptures Click here to view the Bronze Armillary Sundial Sculptures Click here to view the Bronze Modern Sculptures